covidclinical/website/_plots/release-2020-04-09/labs.md

         - vega/plot_labs_five-lab-values-by-site.json
 ---

-The plots on this page display values corresponding to a single LOINC code, stratified by country or by site.
+The plots on this page display values corresponding to LOINC codes, stratified by country or by site.

 ### How to use
 - LOINC codes can be selected using the drop down menu below each plot.